E-flux: History

-In November 1998, curators Regine Basha and Christoph Gerozisses, along with artist Anton Vidokle organized the group exhibition The Best Surprise is No Surprise at the Holiday Inn in Chinatown, Manhattan.
-Basha, Gerozisses, and Vidokle used e-mail, then a new communication technology, to disseminate the press release for the 12-hour, all-night exhibition.
+In November 1998, curators Regine Basha and Christoph Gerozissis, along with artist Anton Vidokle organized the group exhibition The Best Surprise is No Surprise at the Holiday Inn in Chinatown, Manhattan.
+Basha, Gerozissis, and Vidokle used e-mail, then a new communication technology, to disseminate the press release for the 12-hour, all-night exhibition.
 The exhibition featured works by Tomoko Takahashi, Michel Auder, and Carsten Nicolai.
 The e-mailed press release attracted the attendance of hundreds of guests to the show.
 Acknowledging the potential of e-mail as a tool for the dissemination of information among arts communities, Vidokle launched e-flux one month later.

 As e-flux's readership grew to more than 20,000 international artists, curators, and critics from 1998 through 2003, e-flux was based in a one-room apartment at 344A Greenwich Street, New York City, where work on e-flux was combined with experimental exhibitions such as Infra-Slim.
 In 2003, the artist Julieta Aranda began collaborating with Vidokle on e-flux.

 In 2008, e-flux moved to a storefront at 41 Essex Street in New York, where they hosted New York Conversations.
 Also in 2008, Brian Kuan Wood joined Aranda and Vidokle as an editor of e-flux journal.

 In 2011, e-flux relocated its activities to 311 East Broadway in New York's Lower East Side.
 The three floors encompassed an exhibition space, offices, and an event space.
 In addition to the daily operations of e-flux and e-flux journal, the location accommodated a year-round exhibition and programming schedule that was accessible to the public free of charge.

 As of December 2021, e-flux operates out of a space in 172 Classon Avenue in Brooklyn.
 The e-flux Screening Room hosts a series of film screenings.